jasonkylopez/jasonkylopez.github.io/index.md

 ---
 About Me
 ----
 Hello!
-My name is **Jason Lopez**, and I am a **Mechanical Engineer** with a passion for designing and creating innovative solutions for robotics and electronics.
+My name is **Jason Lopez**, and I am a **Mechanical Engineer** with a passion for mechanical design and creating innovative solutions for robotics and electronics.

 <div style="text-align: center;">
   <img src="assets/headshot.png" alt="Headshot" width="1000">